Pre-CBS Telecaster Pickups (1950–1964)

 Modern Telecaster pickups built with vintage specifications can be found at Boutique Guitar Pickups.

-And learn more about the builders available at Boutique Guitar Pickups
+And learn more about the makers available at Boutique Guitar Pickups

 Ron Ellis Pickups